10 SMS Customer Engagement Strategies to Boost Retention

 In SMS customer engagement, your message doesn’t need to be long to make an impact.
 Long messages tend to be skimmed or skipped, while short ones get your attention right away.

 While SMS isn’t limited to 160 characters anymore, the expectation remains the same.
-You need to keep your message actionable and relevant to drive customer engagement.
+A good business text message has to be actionable and relevant.

 For example, instead of writing, “We’re excited to announce that our new fall collection is now available, and we’d love for you to check it out on our website,” you can write, “Our fall collection is live!
 Tap here to shop: [link].”
 It’s shorter, easier to read, and more likely to get a response.